DavidG1011/Behavioral-Cloning-RC-Car-Project/README.md

 This is simply red ribbon taped with masking tape.

 ![img5](Pictures/9.jpg)

 ### Track Redesign...:
 The track was a little too small on the corners.
 The car has a poor turning radius, which unfortunately made it hard to stay within the track on turns.
 I widened the track on the corners to make it easier to stay within the lines.

 ![img6](Pictures/11.jpg)

+### Training Woes:
+Inherently, behavior cloning produces a model that can only be as good as the training data put into it.
+This meant that the RC car had to be manually driven for 10 - 15 laps around the track as perfectly as possible to get sufficient training data.
+Now, this presented a problem, as my RC skills aren't what you would call.."good".
+This meant I had to practice a lot, recharge the car's battery for a few hours, then try again.
+Eventually after a couple days worth of effort, and about 15 different models, I finally had one sufficient enough to navigate my car to some degree of success.